Uyuni Salt Flats Tour from San Pedro de Atacama – 3 Days

 Two days lunching in a "rolling restaurant" will leave you yearning for a stable meal.
 So today, the driver will not cook!
 Share lunch with your group in a restaurant in Uyuni Town.
 After, make the last stop of the tour at the Train Cemetery, where there remains what was once a symbol of Bolivian industry.
 Finally, say goodbye to your group and end the tour to the Uyuni Salt Flats from San Pedro de Atacama.

-What to bring to Tour to the Uyuni Salt Flats from San Pedro de Atacama
+What to bring to Uyuni Salt Flats from San Pedro de Atacama – 3 Days tour

-Keep in mind that during the tour you will be above 4,000 meters, so it is very important to acclimatize to the altitude and wear warm clothes.
+Keep in mind that during the tour you will be above 14,500 ft, so it is very important to acclimatize to the altitude and wear warm clothes.
 During the months of June to September the weather is very cold, so it is very important that you take plenty of warm clothes.
 Below we indicate what you should not miss in your backpack:

-Where does the tour Tour to the Uyuni Salt Flats from San Pedro de Atacama start
+Where does the tour Uyuni Salt Flats from San Pedro de Atacama – 3 Days start

 If you’re arriving from Peru, most likely you’ll be coming from Cusco or Arequipa.
 If so, we recommend taking a bus that crosses the Arica-Tacna border to San Pedro de Atacama.
 Although it’s a somewhat complex combination, there are no direct buses.